Find Trade Colleges

 Precision Metal Working majors at GTC take out an average of $11,499 in student loans while working on their Undergraduate Certificate.

-You’ll join some of the best and brightest minds around you if you attend Spartanburg Community College.
-The school came in at #4 on this year’s Best Precision Metal Working Undergraduate Certificate Trade Schools in South Carolina list.
-Spartanburg Community College is a medium-sized public school located in the medium-sized suburb of Spartanburg.
+You’ll be in good company if you decide to attend Florence-Darlington Technical College.
+It ranked #5 on our 2023 Best Precision Metal Working Undergraduate Certificate Trade Schools in South Carolina list.
+Florence-Darlington Technical College is a small public school located in the small suburb of Florence.

 On average, precision metal working graduates from Florence-Darlington Technical College take out $7,432 in student loans while working on their Undergraduate Certificate.